Frank Leslie's Illustrated Newspaper: Early years

-No daily newspaper in America consistently carried illustrations until the launch of the New York Daily Graphic in 1873, by which time Leslie's Newspaper was a massive and prosperous concern, employing more than 300 people, including 70 illustrators, as part of a publishing empire which by now spanned seven publications.
+No daily newspaper in America consistently carried illustrations until the launch of The Daily Graphic in 1873, by which time Leslie's Newspaper was a massive and prosperous concern, employing more than 300 people, including 70 illustrators, as part of a publishing empire which by now spanned seven publications.

 Production process

 Leslie's Newspaper averaged 16 pages and was frequently accompanied by supplements or expanded into special thematic editions.
-Content strived to be timely, focusing on the newsworthy events of the previous week, often within days of its occurrence, a novelty for the era.
+Content strove to be timely, focusing on the newsworthy events of the previous week, often within days of its occurrence, a novelty for the era.
 Art was produced by teams, with initial sketches selected by an editor and turned over to an illustrator, who produced an outline drawing.
 The outline was then applied to a block consisting of multiple layers of Turkish boxwood and additional detail added by specialized artists.

 The large block of wood was then separated into its constituent pieces and turned over to the engraving department, which meticulously carved out the white sections, leaving the black illustration in relief.
 The sections of the wood block were then rejoined and sent to the composing room, where the illustration was converted to part of an electrotyped copper plate for printing.